I found this image long ago with Google Image Search.

 Inexpensive.
-Fairly durable.
+Durable.
 Warm.
-And at just over 1.5 oz per pair (size five), they are light, too.
+And at about 1.5 oz per pair (size five), they are light, too.

 When hiking or backpacking, I wear them by themselves on cool mornings.